srph/toy-react-tag-input/readme.md

 # react-tags-test
 Attempt to make a "tagging" input on ReactJS.

-Based on the basic functions of http://aehlke.github.io/tag-it/.
+Based on the basic functions of [jQuery Tag-it](http://aehlke.github.io/tag-it/).

 ## Running
 ```bash